- DNR Lake Number: 70002600

 - Ordinary High Water Level: 903.9 feet above sea level

-Connectivity to other waterbodies: Water flows into Lower Prior from Upper Prior.
-The lake level is controlled by the outlet structure which feeds the Prior Lake Outlet Channel (PLOC).
+- Connectivity to other waterbodies: Water flows from Upper Prior into Lower Prior.
+Water leaves Lower Prior through the outlet structure and travels through the Prior Lake Outlet Channel (PLOC) to the Minnesota River.

-Public Boat Access: Sand Point (off of Crest Avenue on north side of lake)
+- Public Boat Access: Sand Point (off Crest Avenue on north side of lake)

-Bridge Clearance: The elevation at the bottom of Wagon Bridge (bridge under Highway 21) is approximately 911.5′.
+- Bridge Clearance: The elevation at the bottom of Wagon Bridge (Highway 21 bridge) is approximately 911.5′.
 Subtract the current lake elevation from 911.5′ to get the approximate clearance.

 All lake level data below are approximate and preliminary – NOT to be used for legal purposes.
 Sudden drops or spikes are often due to calibration, which are manual adjustments to correct the lake level value.
 Please contact the PLSLWD office for official readings.

 For more information about the Outlet Structure, click here.

 The graph below displays the average of annual lake level readings, when available.
 Some years only had one lake level measurement so those would not reflect the “average” and could have been taken at any time of year.
-Also, some years are missing from this graph because no known data is available.
+Also, some years are missing from this graph because there is no known data available.
 The red line indicates when the weir was installed.
 Prior to the red line, there was no natural outlet for Prior Lake.

 Estimated flow through the Prior Lake outlet structure based on past measurements of lake level and discharge.
 Note that the data is only valid for lake elevations between 902.5 and 903.75 and when the low-flow gate is closed.
 Use this table to estimate flow when low-flow gate is open.
 Stream discharge is calculated in cubic feet per second (cfs).